dlaffey1/DSA-Hash-Map/README.md

     float idf;  // Inverse Document Frequency
     float tfidf; // TF-IDF:

-    This file then also contains the Hashmaps structure which I have implemented a Seperate chaining Hashmap.

 Trie.cpp.h - This contains all the logic for initiating, inserting and facilitating autocomplete using the trie data structure.

 main.cpp - Root directory which runs the parser